Devgrapher/devgrapher.com/wp-content/plugins/list-category-posts/readme.txt

 * **class** - CSS class for the default UL generated by the plugin.

-* **custom fields** - To use custom fields, you must specify two values: customfield_name and customfield_value.
-Using this only show posts that contain a custom field with this name and value.
-Both parameters must be defined, or neither will work.

 * **customfield_display** - Display custom field(s).
 You can specify
     many fields to show, separating them with a coma.
 If you want to display just the value and not the name of the custom field, use